cmarincia/ketansingh.me/content/posts/llvm.md

 - `[` If the byte at the data pointer is zero, then instead of moving the instruction pointer forward to the next command, jump it forward to the command after the matching `]` command.
 - `]` If the byte at the data pointer is nonzero, then instead of moving the instruction pointer forward to the next command, jump it back to the command after the matching `[` command.

 Since the language is very simple, writing an interpreter is not too difficult.
 You can find link to my interpreter [here](https://github.com/spl0i7/gollvm-bf/blob/main/interpreter/main.go).
-I will use the design of interpreter to write the compiler
+We will be using the design of interpreter to write the compiler

 # Crafting the Compiler